 In Spanish, adjectives can be used in the same ways.
 Additionally, in Spanish, descriptive adjectives are typically placed after the nouns they refer to.
-Thus, "green house" would typically be translated as casa verde, with verde being the adjective the affects the meaning of casa.
+Thus, "green house" would typically be translated as casa verde, with verde being the adjective that affects the meaning of casa.

 Also Known As: adjetivo in Spanish

-computers.
+Examples: English adjectives include the boldfaced words in these sentences: My car is red.
+I am happy.
+She has two new computers.
 Spanish adjectives include the boldfaced words in these equivalent sentences: Mi coche es rojo.
+Estoy feliz.
 Tiene dos ordenadores nuevos.